Back we are, executing aside host duties flawlessly, zero mistakes.

 So they're warning these pampered little softies that make up the Democrat voter base to maybe not look.

-Don't look when we show you what evil, mean spirited campaign buttons are being passed around at the Republican convention.
+Don't look when we show you what evil, mean-spirited campaign buttons are being passed around at the Republican convention.

-And they say Hillary for prison.
+And they say Hillary for prison, vote no to Monica's ex-boyfriend's wife in 2016.

-And so you may not want to look at this stuff.
+Rachel Maddow said, you may find it uncomfortable, and so you may not want to look at this stuff.

 But these are some of the pins that are being sold at the venue.

-But from calling Hillary Clinton a BI itch to the KFC special, referring to her breasts and thighs and left wing and all those other things.
+But from calling Hillary Clinton a BI itched at a KFC special referring to her breasts and thighs and left wing and all those other things, that's part of the merchandise.

 I didn't know that was going on.